 When any student receiving Title IV funds withdraws or is administratively withdrawn from a program, the Institution requests that the student schedule a time to meet with both the Registrar and Financial Aid Officer.
 Students will sign a withdrawal notice or receive their administrative withdrawal letter with the Registrar.
 The student's last date of attendance will be determined at this time so that the Financial Aid Officer can complete an R2T4 worksheet.
-The student will automatically receive digital instructions on how to complete their Exit Counseling upon finalization of their withdrawal status.
-Upon completion of the status change, a representative from the Finance Department will complete a NCC Refund Calculation.
-Upon completion of this calculation, an email is sent to the student providing details on the calculation and steps on how to access any refund calculation information.
+A representative from the Finance Department will complete a NCC Refund Worksheet and a representative from the Financial Aid Department will deliver all materials to the student to ensure that the student understands his or her financial obligations both to the school and to the Federal Government.
+The student will also complete their Exit Counseling at this time.

+If the student cannot be contacted to schedule a meeting, these materials will be mailed to the last known address of the student.
 NCC will return all funds that are owed to the Federal Government based on the R2T4 calculation within 45 days of the student's withdrawal or administrative withdrawal date.
 NCC will return all funds owed to the student within 15 days of the student's withdrawal or administrative withdrawal date.